Supremacy (film): Critical reception

 The film received mostly negative reviews.
-On review aggregator Rotten Tomatoes, the film has an approval rating of 20% based on 10 reviews, and an average rating of 3.9/10.
+On the review aggregator Rotten Tomatoes, the film has an approval rating of 33% based on 12 reviews, and an average rating of 3.9/10.
 On Metacritic, the film has a weighted average score of 28 out of 100, based on 6 critics, indicating "generally unfavorable reviews".

 Drew Hunt, of Slant Magazine, awarded one out of four stars, he wrote: "Taylor completely fails to visually represent any sort of interpersonal human dynamic", and "[It] isn't long before we feel like hostages ourselves, bound by the filmmakers' strained moral outrage".
 Chris Klimek, of The Dissolve, awarded one and a half stars out of five, describing the film as an "unpleasant exercise that is well-acted".

 Martin Tsai, of the Los Angeles Times, gave a positive review.
 He praised Eric J. Adams for upping "the ante by creating dissent among the hostages", and was equally complimentary of Taylor, who "impressively paces the film with unrelenting tension".